aldrinjenson/blog/content/personal/my-bg.md

 This is a self reflective post.
 In my 20 years, I've had some experiences.
 However limited they be, I've been able to learn fro them.
 Hopefully as I grow older, I've also become a bit wiser.
 Here's my background.

 I suffer from Imposter Syndrome.
 I've always been worried about posting anything on Social Media.
 But here am I listing out some my bg.

+I am well aware that my experience is very limited, but with whatever awareness I'm having at the moment, here I am listing out stuff about me.

 I've created softwares - big and small for personal joy or for startups and companies all using various languages ans stacks like: